SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 * **bungeecord**

-  Configuration options related for server proxies, such as bungeecord
+  Controls how Sponge interacts with server proxies, such as BungeeCord and Velocity.
+  Requires that the ``bungeecord`` module is enabled.

 | **Type:** :ref:`BungeeCord<ConfigType_BungeeCord>`
 |

 * **cause-tracker**

-  Options related to Sponge's cause tracking system
+  Configuration options related to Sponge's cause tracking system

 | **Type:** :ref:`PhaseTracker<ConfigType_PhaseTracker>`
 |